altoo-ag/akka-kryo-serialization/README.md

 -------------------------------------------------------------------

-One of the easiest ways to understand which classes you need to register in those sections is to leave them first empty and set
+One of the easiest ways to understand which classes you need to register in those sections is to leave both sections first empty and then set
         `implicit-registration-logging = true`

 As a result, you'll eventually see log messages about implicit registration of some classes.
 By default,